 - Let cool for about 5 minutes, then transfer onto the metal rack to cool completely.

-This recipe comes to us from one of our favorite bakers, Leah Kuo, Lead Baker at Urban Pantry in Arlington, Virginia.
-Although Leah is among our posse of gluten lovers, she believing in baking for all tastes and dietary needs.
+This recipe for gluten free chocolate chip cookies is one you’re going to want to make, even if you aren’t avoiding gluten!
+It was created by one of our favorite bakers, Leah Kuo, (who, by the way, normally bakes with gluten).
+And although Leah is among our posse of gluten lovers, she believing in baking for all tastes and dietary needs.

 - 1 1/3 cups unsalted butter

 - 1 ½ cups granulated sugar

 - 2 large eggs

 - 1 cup plus 2 tablespoons rice flour

 - 1 ¾ tsp baking powder